madmann91/madmann91.github.io/_posts/2021-04-29-an-introduction-to-bvhs.md

 However, with a little bit of thinking, we can reduce that to one index only.
 This is important because it leaves us space to encode the fact that the node is a leaf, without sacrificing any bit anywhere in our indices.

-There are at least to conventions that can help with that to my knowledge:
+There are at least two conventions that can help with that to my knowledge:

 - Placing children next to each other.
   You only then need to store the index of the first child, the second is given as that index plus one.